CCow/354Report/README.md

 #Upload 7) Added new subsection, Lists, completed most of section I wanted to, will revisit at later date

 #Upload 8) Almost finished part one and started making sections for part two

+#Upload 9) Finished creating topics for Part 1 and will expand upon sections.
+Started adding more subsections for part 2